7 new uses for your old phone

-The Galaxy Note 10 and Note 10 Plus (starting at $949) launched Aug.
-7 in New York and you can now preorder Samsung's phone for power users.
+Preorders are now open for the Galaxy Note 10 and Note 10 Plus.
+The phones launched Aug.
+7 in New York and if you're wondering what to do with your old phone, we've got answers.
 You can sell or trade in your old phone, but if you do hold onto it, you can give it -- or even an older phone -- new life by turning it into something you'll actually want to use.

 After all, smartphones are small, powerful computers with storage space and a camera.
 Instead of spending cash on another expensive device, be creative and make it yourself.
 Your phone makes a handy substitute for lots of other electronics -- you can even turn it into a home security camera or diagnose your car's mechanical problems.